 Marriage is a full time job, not a part time job.
 The mass solemnization ceremony was done whereby all the couples stood up and put up our hand to swear.
 We had to repeat what was said and basically, the content is about marrying only one partner according to the law.
 Nothing lovey dovey like how the Christians said their vows in the church.
 I actually wanted to experience saying something like this:

 I take you to be my lawfully wedded husband, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.

+Damn romantic, right?
 Chinese people always say 男左，女右 (men left, women right) but that’s definitely not the case for wedding ring.

 Which is the correct finger to wear your wedding ring?

 The correct answer is fourth finger of the left hand; for both men and women.
 The reason is because it is believed that a vein ran directly from the fourth finger on the left hand to the heart.
 By this, it signifies that you take this marriage by heart.
 After waiting for 30 minutes, it’s finally time for us to sign the documents and officially become husband and wife.
 Luckily the wait wasn’t too long 🙂 By 10.48 am, everything’s done and we can leave already!
 Phew~~ Really efficient.
 I thought that we have to wait until at least 2pm :p But before we left, we took the opportunity to hunt for more nice backgrounds and shoot more photos!
 Some people were curious about this so before I end this post, let me explain why I picked Valentine’s Day for our ROM.

 Why I picked Valentine’s Day for our R.O.M.

 It feels very lonely to do it on normal days.
 There’s no special programmes like Valentine’s Day.

 It feels good to celebrate your love with other couples.
 Seeing other couples happy makes me happy too!

 Just because Valentine’s Day is the perfect day to celebrate your love and you don’t need to worry your spouse will forget your wedding anniversary.